ServiceStack/ServiceStack/ServiceStack/src/ServiceStack.AI.Chat/chat/ext/pdf/examples/lib.preview.typ

-// Every feature lib.typ styles, on one page.
-Edit lib.typ, render this, see what changed.
+// Every feature lib/v1.typ styles, on one page.
+Edit lib/v1.typ, render this, see what changed.
-#import "lib.typ": *
+#import "v1.typ": *

 #show: theme

 #letterhead()

 #v(1em)
-#title-block("lib.typ preview", subtitle: "Each block below is styled by lib.typ - change a token there and re-render this")
+#title-block("lib/v1.typ preview", subtitle: "Each block below is styled by lib/v1.typ - change a token there and re-render this")

 = Headings and text
 == A second level heading